joelhooks/joelhooks-com/source/_posts/2013-08-18-configuring-dependency-injection-in-angularjs.markdown

 In this example we are creating a module that will store a model that grabs data from some asynchronous service.
 The `myModel` service will return an instance of `MyModel` when it is requested for injection by other objects.
-The instance of `MyModel` is a singleton, and only one instance will every be created and used by the application.
+The instance of `MyModel` is a singleton, and only one instance will ever be created and used by the application.

 This example could actually be even simpler if the injectable doesn't require any additional dependencies.